nubenetes/awesome-kubernetes/docs/kubernetes-operators-controllers.md

 - [practicalkubernetes.blogspot.com: Making the case for Kubernetes Operators](https://practicalkubernetes.blogspot.com/2022/01/making-case-for-kubernetes-operators.html)
 - [reactive-tech/kubegres](https://github.com/reactive-tech/kubegres) Kubegres is a Kubernetes operator allowing to deploy one or many **clusters of PostgreSql instances and manage databases replication, failover and backup.**
 - [==Capsule Operator==](https://github.com/clastix/capsule) is a Kubernetes multi-tenant Operator.
 It aggregates multiple namespaces in a Tenant.
 Within each tenant, users are free to create their namespaces and share all the assigned resources between the namespaces of the tenant.
+- [==redhat-cop/keepalived-operator: Keepalived operator==](https://github.com/redhat-cop/keepalived-operator) An operator to manage VIPs backed by keepalived.
+The objective of the keepalived operator is to allow for a way to create self-hosted load balancers in an automated way.
+From a user experience point of view the behavior is the same as of when creating LoadBalancer services with a cloud provider able to manage them.

 ## operatorhub.io
 * [operatorhub.io](https://operatorhub.io/) OperatorHub.io is a new home for the Kubernetes community to share Operators.
 Find an existing Operator or list your own today.